bakpakin/Fennel/README.md

 * Opt-in mutability for local variables
 * Opt-in nil checks for function arguments
 * Pattern matching
-* Ability to extend the syntax with your own macros and special forms
+* Ability to extend the syntax with your own macros

 ## Differences from other lisp languages